Robust, randomized preconditioning for kernel ridge regression: Background and comparisons with other preconditioners

-for a small parameter $\delta > 0$.
-Constructing a preconditioner for $\mat{A}$ is easy in theory, since $\textup{rank}_{\mu}(\mat{A}) \leq 2$ for any $\mu \geq N^{2/3} \delta$.
+Constructing a preconditioner for $\mat{A}$ should be easy, since the $\mu$-tail rank (\Cref{def:d_tail}) is $\textup{rank}_{\mu}(\mat{A}) \leq 2$ for any $\mu \geq N^{-1/3}$.
 Yet the greedy strategy selects columns from the right block first and misses the left columns.
-For greedy sampling to provide an effective preconditioner, we need an approximation rank $r > N^{2/3}$, which is large enough that all the columns in the right block have been selected.
+To provide an effective preconditioner, greedy sampling needs an approximation rank $r > N^{2/3}$, which is large enough that all the columns in the right block have been selected.

-\paragraph{\textbf{Advantages of RPCholesky}} In this paper, we propose a new KRR preconditioner that uses \RPCholesky (see \Cref{alg:rpcholesky} or \cite{chen2022randomly}) to select the columns for the Nystr\"om approximation.
+\paragraph{\textbf{Advantages of \RPCholesky}.} In this paper, we propose a new KRR preconditioner that uses \RPCholesky (see \Cref{alg:rpcholesky} or \cite{chen2022randomly}) to select the columns for the Nystr\"om approximation.
 In \RPCholesky, we adaptively sample the column pivot $s_i$ with probability proportional to the diagonal entries of the residual matrix $\mat{A} - \mat{\hat{A}}_{(i-1)}$ after $i-1$ steps of the Cholesky procedure.
 Because of the adaptive sampling distribution, \RPCholesky balances exploration of the small diagonal entries and exploitation of the large diagonal entries, avoiding the failure modes of both the uniform and greedy strategies. \RPCholesky is guaranteed to produce an effective preconditioner if the approximation rank $r$ is set to a modest multiple of the $\mu$-tail rank (\Cref{thm:a_priori}).

+\paragraph{\textbf{Ridge leverage score sampling}.} \emph{Ridge leverage score sampling} \cite{alaoui2015fast,musco2017recursive,RCCR19} is a more elaborate procedure for selecting the pivots in the Nystr\"om approximation.
+This method first approximates the ridge leverage scores, which are defined as the diagonal entries $\vec{\ell}^{\lambda} = \diag(\mat{A}(\mat{A} + \lambda \Id)^{-1})$ for a parameter $\lambda > 0$.
+Then, the method randomly generates a Nystr\"om approximation whose pivots are selected with probabilities proportional to the ridge leverage scores.
+While RLS sampling can lead to an approximation that is nearly as accurate as \RPCholesky (see \Cref{fig:exact-performance}), it can also produce lower-quality approximations given challenging inputs \cite{chen2022randomly}.
+Additionally, RLS sampling is slower than the blocked implementation of \RPCholesky given in \Cref{alg:rpcholesky}, because of the requirement to approximate the ridge leverage scores.
+For example, when we apply RLS sampling with the RecursiveRLS algorithm \cite{musco2017recursive} to compute a rank-$1000$ approximation of a kernel matrix of size $N = 4 \times 10^4$, the runtime is $2.3\times$ slower than \RPCholesky's runtime.

-\paragraph{\textbf{More expensive Gaussian preconditioner}} A different type of preconditioner for full-data KRR is based on the \emph{Gaussian Nystr\"om approximation} \cite{FTU21}
+\paragraph{\textbf{More expensive Gaussian preconditioner}.} A different type of preconditioner for full-data KRR is based on the \emph{Gaussian Nystr\"om approximation} \cite{FTU21}